jmjchang7/changbots/README.md

 ## Brain Generation:
 ![IMG_2B480D5020CD-1](https://user-images.githubusercontent.com/120343561/220411380-6b2ea42c-117f-4dc5-a5ff-a5745487aae9.jpeg)

+Figure 2: Robot Genetic Storage and Brain Synapse Construction

+Source: Adapted from _Figure 6b: The phenotype "brain"..._ from [1]

 The brain is made of a netowrk of synapses, connecting sensor and motor neurons of the creature.
 1. A random subset of all links (spinal units, arms, and legs) is chosen to be sensor neurons.
 2. ALL joints are motor neurons.